Anderson-Lab/anderson-lab.github.io/_pages/csis_604_summer_2017.md

 ### Late Policy

-No late days will be allowed without a documented excuse.
+No late days will be allowed.